-The Sports Personality of the Year is one of the biggest accolades that any sports star can receive in the UK.
-But it wouldn’t be unrealistic to say that the awards have been dominated by men.
+The Sports Personality of the Year (SPOTY) is one of the biggest accolades any sports star can receive in the UK.
+But it wouldn’t be unrealistic to say that men have dominated the awards.
 So, just how successful have women been in the awards?

-Amazingly, after nearly seventy years that the BBC Sports Personality has been going, just thirteen women have taken the top prize.
-It seems that women have to perform an almost inhuman sporting accomplishment to be the winner.
+Amazingly, after nearly seventy years that the BBC Sports Personality has been going, just fifteen women have taken the top prize.
+Women seem to have to perform an almost inhuman sporting accomplishment to be the winner.